How to Make Cannabis Infused Edibles

 Give me the Science...

-Because alcohol extractions are typically used for tinctures, we will focus on fat based extractions for traditional edibles.
-For increased bioavailability, we suggest using coconut oil, which is high in medium chain triglycerides (MCTs).
+Because alcohol extractions are typically used for tinctures, I will focus on fat based extractions for traditional edibles.
+For increased bioavailability, I suggest using coconut oil, which is high in medium chain triglycerides (MCTs).
 The reason being that MCTs are small, and easily digested relative to the long chain triglycerides (LCTs) found in most fatty foods (olive oil, canola oil or butter).
 Unlike other types of fats, MCTs don’t need to be broken down before they’re used for energy, and they don’t require any extra energy to digest or absorb.
 This makes the use of coconut oil especially helpful for those who suffer from impaired fat digestion and gallbladder issues.
-We note the MCT oil, which is comprised of 100% MCTs, can also be used.
+Note the MCT oil, which is comprised of 100% MCTs, can also be used.

 Bonus: Add Soy Lecithin

-For an additional boost in bioavailability, we suggest adding 1+ teaspoon of soy lecithin to the crockpot with the starting material and coconut oil.
+For an additional boost in bioavailability, I suggest adding 1+ teaspoon of soy lecithin to the crockpot with the starting material and coconut oil.
 Soy lecithin is a naturally occurring compound found in all cells in nature, plants and animals.
 The inclusion of lecithin homogenizes the oil and boosts your body’s ability to absorb the cannabinoids; resulting in more intense effects from the same starting material.

 If you’ve ever felt frustrated because edibles don’t affect you, try switching to coconut oil and incorporating the use of soy lecithin.